paulgries/LoginCleanArchitecture/README.md

 implements this interface.

 Remember that the main program injects the `DAO` into the `UseCaseInteractor`.
-To swhith how you're persisting data, you would write a new `DAO` class that also implements the `DataAccessInterface`, and then change the main program so that it injects that `DAO` instead.
+To change how you're persisting data, you would write a new `DAO` class that also implements the `DataAccessInterface`, and then change the main program so that it injects that `DAO` instead.